Sympathetic nervous system — overview

 - Intervertebral Disc

-The sympathetic nervous system controls your body’s “fight or flight” mechanism.
-For instance, if you are walking along the sidewalk and see an out-of-control car coming toward you, your sympathetic nervous system will increase your heart rate, dilate your lungs, halt digestion, and increase your muscle strength to help you get out of the way.
+The sympathetic nervous system controls your body’s instinctual fight or flight response.
+For example, if you are walking along the sidewalk and encounter a dangerous situation, like a car coming your way, your sympathetic nervous system will increase your heart rate and breathing, halt digestion and increase your muscle strength to help you get out of the way.

-The sympathetic nervous system begins in the spinal cord, then branches out and serves specific muscles, organs, and glands.
-The sympathetic system is part of the larger autonomic nervous system (ANS), which maintains the involuntary, unconscious actions of your body’s organs.
-The ANS also contains the parasympathetic nervous system, which is devoted to “rest and digest” functions of the body.
-In other words, when there is not a “fight or flight” (sympathetic) response needed, the parasympathetic nervous system puts on the brakes (parasympathetic) and resumes normal digestion, heart rate, secretions, breathing, and so on.
+The sympathetic nervous system begins in the spinal cord, then branches out and serves specific muscles, organs and glands.
+The sympathetic system is part of the larger autonomic nervous system, which maintains the involuntary, unconscious actions of your body’s organs.
+The autonomic nervous system also contains the parasympathetic nervous system, which is devoted to the rest and digestion functions of the body.
+So when there is not a fight or flight (sympathetic) response needed, the parasympathetic nervous system halts and resumes normal digestion, heart rate, secretions, breathing and so on.